Reporter gene: Transformation and transfection assays

-In the case of selectable-marker reporters such as CAT, the transfected population of bacteria can be grown on a substrate that contains chloramphenicol.
-Only those cells that have successfully taken up the construct containing the CAT gene will survive and multiply under these conditions.
+In the case of selectable-marker reporters such as CAT, the transfected population can be grown on a chloramphenicol-containing substrate.
+Only cells with the CAT gene survive, confirming successful transformation.

 Gene expression assays

 Reporter genes can be used to assay for the expression of a gene of interest that is normally difficult to quantitatively assay.
 Reporter genes can produce a protein that has little obvious or immediate effect on the cell culture or organism.
 They are ideally not present in the native genome to be able to isolate reporter gene expression as a result of the gene of interest's expression.

 To activate reporter genes, they can be expressed constitutively, where they are directly attached to the gene of interest to create a gene fusion.
 This method is an example of using cis-acting elements where the two genes are under the same promoter elements and are transcribed into a single messenger RNA molecule.
 The mRNA is then translated into protein.
 It is important that both proteins be able to properly fold into their active conformations and interact with their substrates despite being fused.
 In building the DNA construct, a segment of DNA coding for a flexible polypeptide linker region is usually included so that the reporter and the gene product will only minimally interfere with one another.
 Reporter genes can also be expressed by induction during growth.
 In these cases, trans-acting elements, such as transcription factors are used to express the reporter gene.

 Reporter gene assay have been increasingly used in high throughput screening (HTS) to identify small molecule inhibitors and activators of protein targets and pathways for drug discovery and chemical biology.
 Because the reporter enzymes themselves (e.g. firefly luciferase) can be direct targets of small molecules and confound the interpretation of HTS data, novel coincidence reporter designs incorporating artifact suppression have been developed.